Effective as of July 1, 2020.

-The Sites may contain links to other websites and services.
-These links are not an endorsement, authorization or representation that we are affiliated with that third party.
+This Site may contain links to other websites and services.
+These links are not an endorsement, authorization, or representation that we are affiliated with that third party.
 We do not exercise control over third party websites or services and are not responsible for their actions.
 Other websites and services follow different rules regarding the use or disclosure of the personal information you submit to them.
 We encourage you to read the privacy policies of the other websites you visit and services you use.

 USER GENERATED CONTENT

 We may make available on our Sites, or link to, features that allow you to share information online (e.g., on message boards, in chat areas, in file uploads, through events, etc.).
 Please be aware that whenever you voluntarily disclose personal information online, that information becomes public and can be collected and used by others.
 We have no control over, and take no responsibility for, the use, storage, or dissemination of such publicly disclosed personal information.
 By posting personal information online in public forums, you may receive unsolicited messages from other parties.